matsukei/redmine_serial_number_field/README.en.md

 4. If you wish to use it as a filter or search condition, please check as appropriate.
 5. Specify the tracker and project you want to number automatically.
 6. Done!
-  * If you create a new ticket it will be automatically numbered.
+    * If you create a new issue it will be automatically numbered.
     * Issues already created will be numbered as they are updated.

 ![usage.png](https://github.com/matsukei/redmine_serial_number_field/blob/master/doc/images/usage.en.png)